Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `200 OK`

-!!! missing "Unknown"
+Successfully left team.

 ##### `400 BAD REQUEST`

-!!! missing "Should be an error here if the user is no longer on the team or the team id is invalid"
+If the user is not on the team or the team id is invalid.

 ### Disband a Team

 `POST api/v1/protected/teams/:team_id/disband`

 Leader only.
 Disband this team.
-The team will be deleted from the database.
+The `deleted_at` field will be set to the current timestamp.

 #### Request Body